sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 !! making this mapping lets me *use* their data, rather than being the drudgery of linking --- hold on till the next section.
 This is something that happens all the time in the normal course of reserach, but by integrating it into the system of our data's representation and giving me agency over it, I contribute to the rest of it.

-!! ah but what of different data implementations? how do i actually *read* the data if it's in hdf and i'm used to SQL? well there's no reason that the implementation cant' itself be a schema that instructs us how to read the data (in turn allowing us to overwrite it and make our own mapping between eg. a video file held externally.) !! same thing with linking up with existing databases -- if they aren't p2p, just indicate that in the representational schema.
+!! ah but what of different data implementations? how do i actually *read* the data if it's in hdf and i'm used to SQL? well there's no reason that the implementation cant' itself be a schema that instructs us how to read the data (in turn allowing us to overwrite it and make our own mapping between eg. a video file held externally.) !! same thing with linking up with existing databases -- if they aren't p2p, just indicate that in the representational schema. !! to enable p2p with arbitrary data structures (we just have to add a step to hash the addressable pieces of data)

 !! illustrate incentive to fix and link terminology to be discoverable as well as do your own work.

 !! example of search between two schemas -- find me all the ways that these schemas have been related and let me pick them!
-Browse all the ways this schema has been extended.
+Browse all the ways this schema has been extended. !! federated querying like SPARQL are complicated and involve breaking up the request and executing it, but let's also assume that's possible. !! separate the querying part which refers to content-addresses hashes and the p2p part

+!! again being purposefully nonprescriptive in implementation here -- eg. you could have aggregators built on top that make queries speedier, and so on.

 !!
 Now to search and download many other schemas -- query your federation -- again also could have trackerlike sites sitting on top to make indexing faster, or DHT system, implementation not important here.
 The point is we *want* lots of space to make different kinds of community overlays, interfaces, and tools.
 You do a query to find the unique IDs of the dataset that you want, then start the transfer.